DaBingKuaiStupidMa/C99_Rational_Number_Library_with_Repeating_Decimal/README.md

 #define _RAT_USE_INT_
 #define _RAT_USE_LONG_
 ```
-And clearly the default precision is long long integer.
+And clearly the default precision is long long integer if you don't do anything.

+This library's actions are strictly designed to be mathematically correct, covering everything from zero‑denominator cases to value‑ or precision‑related overflow.
+All IO functions are entirely customized to make it a more effective lib, **_only using fwrite(), fgetc(), and ungetc()_**.
 Here are some of the lib's most important functions:
 ```
 rat RatSimp(rat); // 约分 (Simplify)
 rat RatPlus(rat,rat);